 In the 2012 study, pears prepared as commercial baby food showed significant and widespread contamination.
 92 percent of the pear samples tested positive for at least one pesticide residue.
 Some 26 percent of the samples were tainted with 5 or more pesticides.
 Disturbingly, the pesticide iprodione, which EPA has categorized as a probable human carcinogen (cancer causing agent), was detected on three baby food pear samples.
 Iprodione is not registered with EPA for use on pears.
 Its presence on this popular baby food constitutes a violation of FDA regulations and the federal Food, Drug, and Cosmetic Act.

-Gray 2011; The Local 2013).
+Other research has shown that feeding babies twice a day on commercial baby foods such as rice porridge can increase their exposure to arsenic by up to 50 times!
+(Gray 2011; The Local 2013).
 In the same studies, exposure to other toxic metals such as cadmium, which is known to cause neurological and kidney damage, increased by up to 150 times!
 While lead increased by up to eight times.

 A quick nod to so-called ‘baby ready meals’ now.
 These are frozen or chilled processed meals that you re-heat yourself.
 One of the many problems with these is that they consistently contain heat-induced contaminant ‘furan’, a toxic compound linked to cancer (Bakhiya and Appel 2010; Lachenmeier 2009).